Cshooltz/Resume/Detailed Resume.md

 I am predominately looking for work in Ohio, the closer to Cleveland the better, since I have family in the Cleveland area and simply like the area too.
 However, I am open to discussing relocation to other places for work instead if the opportunity is a good fit for me.
 I am also open to remote positions and can facilitate periodic travel (i.e. by flight or road trip) to meet in person.

 Please continue reading for an overview of my experience and skills.
-Also keep in mind that I continue to work at improving my skills in software development weekly and I intend to update my resume regularly to reflect my progress.
+Also keep in mind that I continue to work at improving my skills in software development weekly and I intend to update my online resume regularly to reflect my progress.

-**A Note about Working Hours:**

-I would like to be up front and specific about working hours: I do not want to work more than 40 hours a week and will try to keep to a tight schedule.
-I have responsibilities outside of work that demand my time and attention, so I cannot commit to 50+ hours of work in a week.
-I can facilitate travel for work as long as I am given opportunity to plan around it.
-If the position you are looking to fill requires periodic compensated overtime, I am open to discuss it.

 ----------------------------------------------------------------
 ## EDUCATION AND TRAINING